grscheller/git-notes/notes/git-notes.md

        |                |<⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃⁃commit file⁃⁃⁃|
        |                |              |                |
 ```

-and here is the "lifecycle" of a GIT workflow
+And here is the "life cycle" of a GIT workflow

 ```
    remote    tracked    local       index    workspace